microsoft/loop-invariant-gen-experiments/README.md

-# loop-invariant-gen-experiments
+# Loopy

 ## Setup instructions

-Easiest way is to use `src/Dockerfile` to build a docker image and run it.
+Easiest way is to use `Dockerfile` in `src` to build a docker image and run it.

 To do this, you need to have docker installed on your machine.
 To install docker, follow the instructions [here](https://docs.docker.com/install/).